ashleydavis/the-data-wrangler-blog/_posts/2020-09-19-microservices-for-startups-1.md

             Gateway
         </td>
         <td>
-            The gateway to the outside world.<br>
+            The gateway to the outside world.
 Allows customers to interact with Sortal through the web.<br>
             <br>
             Responsible for authentication.
         </td>